ethanpnk/laps-ui/README.md

 - Copy attempts to use the WinRT API (`IsAllowedInHistory=false`) to avoid the Win+V history.
 - Depending on Windows/tenant settings, this exclusion may not be honored for non-packaged apps. **100% effective solutions**: disable clipboard history via GPO, or package as a signed **MSIX**.
 - The "Remember user and domain" option stores the ID and AD values encrypted in `%LOCALAPPDATA%\LAPS-UI\prefs.json`.
+- The Intune tab authenticates via `Connect-MgGraph -ContextScope Process`; access tokens remain in memory and are discarded when the app closes (no token cache on disk).

 ---